Pame people: Language

 The Pame speak what are referred to as the Pame languages, which belong to the Oto-Pamean group of the Oto-Manguean language family.
 The Pame language has no written tradition.

 Although it was claimed in Francisco Palóu's biography that Juniper Serra had "quickly learned the Pame language," despite his confession in letters from Alta California that "he had always had great difficulty in learning indigenous languages," this was unlikely if not entirely questionable.
 While it is "quite conceivable" that Serra had "composed a short treatise in which he translated some basic prayers into a simple and phonetic version of the Pame language" anything more elaborate is implausible, especially given the fact that the Pame language was "not widely studied in Mexico in the middle of the eighteenth century."
 The earliest Pame grammar was "composed by Juan Guadalupe Soriano" and dates from the 1760s, which was "well after Serra had left the Sierra Gorda."

 Many of the Pame people today cannot read or write in Spanish.

+Culture

+Among modern Pame beliefs include the existence of blood-sucking witches, ritual cleansings (limpias) that use an egg and prayers, certain rocks having spiritual powers, and a hierarchy of thunder divinities that coexist with the Catholic god.
+Healers/curanderos are called kade (plural kadet) and shamans are called kaju (plural kajut).